 South Africa plans to share AstraZeneca shots via African Union

-JOHANNESBURG, Feb 16 (Reuters) - South Africa plans to share the 1 million AstraZeneca AZN.L COVID-19 vaccine doses it received from the Serum Institute of India with other African countries via the African Union (AU), a senior health official said on Tuesday.
+JOHANNESBURG, Feb 16 (Reuters) - South Africa plans to share a million AstraZeneca AZN.L COVID-19 vaccine doses it received from the Serum Institute of India with other African countries via the African Union (AU), a senior health official said on Tuesday.

-The country paused the rollout of the AstraZeneca vaccine this month, after preliminary trial data showed it offered minimal protection against mild to moderate illness from the country's dominant coronavirus variant.
+The country paused the rollout of the AstraZeneca shots this month, after preliminary trial data showed they offered minimal protection against mild to moderate illness from the country's dominant coronavirus variant.

 It plans to start inoculating healthcare workers with Johnson & Johnson's JNJ.N vaccine as soon as this week in a research study.

-Pillay said a report in Indian newspaper The Economic Times that South Africa had asked the Serum Institute to take back the 1 million doses that arrived at the start of the month was not true.
+Pillay said it was not true that South Africa had asked the Serum Institute to take back the million doses that arrived at the start of the month, as reported by Indian newspaper The Economic Times.

+The AU's disease control body said last week it was not "walking away" from AstraZeneca's vaccine but would target its use in countries that have not reported cases of the more contagious 501Y.V2 variant first identified in South Africa late last year.

+The AU said six countries other than South Africa had confirmed the variant was circulating, but there are concerns it has spread elsewhere.

 ((alexander.winning@tr.com; +27 10 346 1076))